tchase56/vscode_demo/README.md

     * open the containers tab
     * right click on vscode_demo_container and select "attach visual studio code"
 6. Install the necessary VSCode extensions in the container (same as above)
-7. Reconfigure github inside of container
+7. Reconfigure github inside of container (this is needed for interfacing with GitHub from the container)
     * git config
         * `git config user.email "*****"`
         * `git config user.name "****** ******"`